Krokha18/deloitte-ds-hackaton2020/README.md

 The main task is to classify texts(descriptions of clients of Deloitte) to 3 classes (0 - rejected by product, 1- rejected by function, 2 - accepted).
 Quality metric: balanced accuracy(sample has disbalance of classes)

 Of course, data needs to be preprocessed.
-We applied lowercase to all the columns, and dropped off some junk words as "and", "or".
+We applied lowercase to all the columns, and dropped off some junk words as "and".

 In general, our solution uses text vectorizing using tf-idf, then compression of (term-document matrix) using SVD, and finally learning with RandomForestClassifier.